eclipse-edc/Virtual-Connector/docs/administration_api.md

 ### Participant

-The Participant role represents a single dataspace participant, sometimes loosely termed a "tenant".
+The Participant role represents a single dataspace participant.
 Each participant is able to manage their own data, such as assets, policies, contracts, and Verifiable Credentials.
 Each Administration API that relates to a single participant is available under hosted under the `.../participants/{participantId}/...` path.